Most people are exposed to HSV-1 by age 5. People can carry the viruses that cause oral and genital herpes and experience no symptoms.

 As many as 1 in 2 American adults have oral herpes, which is often caused by herpes simplex virus type 1 (HSV-1).

 However, either type of HSV can occur in the genital or oral region.
-Infection with both HSV types at the same time is also possible.
+An infection with both HSV types at the same time is also possible.